eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the control task started during the creation of the workload object receives a delete command, the workload task shall:
+When the WorkloadControlLoop started during the creation of the workload object receives a delete command, the WorkloadControlLoop shall:
 * delete the old workload via the corresponding runtime connector
 * stop the state checker for the workload
 * send a removed workload state for that workload
-* stop the workload control task
+* stop the WorkloadControlLoop

 Comment:
 For details on the runtime connector specific actions, e.g., delete, see the specific runtime connector workflows.

 Rationale:
-The workload task allows to asynchronously carry out time consuming actions and still maintain the order of the actions as they are queued on a command channel.
+The WorkloadControlLoop allows to asynchronously carry out time consuming actions and still maintain the order of the actions as they are queued on a command channel.
 As the state checker for the workload is stopped, we cannot be sure that the removed workload state is correctly sent to the server before the state checker is stopped.
 For that reason the removed state is explicitly sent, even if it could be sent twice this way.

 Tags:
-- WorkloadObject
+- WorkloadControlLoop

 Needs:
 - impl